 To do so with any degree of accuracy, it’s important to cast our minds back to the north-west side’s 2014/15 Bundesliga season.
 Having finished the previous campaign in fifth place – just a point off qualifying for the Champions League – hopes were high for Wolfsburg breaking in the top-four in 2014/15.

-Despite a rather unremarkable career as a player, head coach Dieter Hecking, appointed at the Volkswagen Arena in December 2012, had shown up quite well since his appointment, as well as performing steadily in his previous post at FC Nürnberg, where he transformed a side seen as relegation candidates into a team capable of sixth and 10th-placed finishes.
+Despite a rather unremarkable career as a player, head coach Dieter Hecking, appointed at the Volkswagen Arena in December 2012, had shown up quite well since his appointment, as well as performing steadily in his previous post at FC Nürnberg, where he transformed a side seen as relegation candidates into a team capable of sixth and 10th-place finishes.

 With some seemingly astute summer signings, including the acquisitions of promising homegrown players Aaron Hunt and Sebastian Jung, it seemed like Hecking had many of the tools required to further improve the Wolfsburg side, most notably in the form of Belgian starlet Kevin de Bruyne, who joined for £18 million after a successful spell on loan at Werder Bremen from Chelsea, where he somehow never got a look-in under José Mourinho.